R-4-Data-Science/FinalProject_Group8/README.md

 ### **Logistic Regression Using Numerical Optimization `logistic_regression()`**

 This function performs logistic regression using numerical optimization.
-It does not rely on existing logistic regression functions in R.
+It does not rely on existing logistic regression functions in R.This function is independent of existing logistic regression functions in R.

 ##### *Example Usage*